 But all these are not necessary.

 So here I wanna talk about how to start a simple bullet journal, the maintenance of which is not overwhelming.
-It is completely okay even if you are no artist.
+It is completely okay even if you are not artistic.

 Bullet journal supplies for beginners

-What you need: A notebook and a pen.
+What you need to start a bullet journal: A notebook and a pen.